Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Composite.md

 - When you want to avoid if-else checks to determine if an object is an individual or a container.
 - When you want objects to dynamically add children.

----

 ## **Where Not to Use ?**

-- If your object structure is **flat** without any hierarchy.
+- If your object structure is flat without any hierarchy.
 - If objects have no relation to one another, there’s no need for such complexity.
 - If performance is critical and deep hierarchies could result in expensive recursive calls.

----

 ## **Why Use ?**